 Paying for Your Care

 Mercy understands that sometimes financial circumstances make it difficult to pay for your visit at the time of service.
-If you are experiencing a hardship, you may contact our Billing Department at 615.790.0567 who will work with you to set up alternative payment arrangements.
+If you are experiencing hardship, you may contact our Patient and Family Support Department at 615.790.0567 who will work with you to set up alternative payment arrangements.

-Mercy provides a discounted self-pay program for those without insurance.
-Our sliding fee discount schedule is determined by the Federal Poverty Guidelines.
-By Federal Law, qualification is based on two factors: household size and income.
+Mercy welcomes all patients regardless of insurance status.
+We offer financial assistance through a discounted fee program.
+By Federal Law, qualification is based on household size and income.
 You will be asked to complete an application and provide proof of income for all adult members in your household.
 The completion of those documents will determine if you are eligible for the program, the category your household size and income place you in, and the fee(s) required at time of service.

-Admittance into the self-pay program is valid for a period of one year.
+Admittance into the sliding fee program is valid for a period of one year.
 Your fees could change if your income or household size increase or decrease during that time.
 Please inform us if this occurs.
 Mercy trusts that the information you provide is true and accurate.
-We reserve the right to disqualify you from the self-pay program if you have misrepresented information.
+We reserve the right to disqualify you from the sliding fee program if you have misrepresented information.

 Billing and Insurance Information

 If you have billing and/or insurance questions, please call our office at 615.790.0567 and select option 5 for the Billing Department.
 Mercy provides excellent care for everyone regardless of their insurance status.
 We welcome TennCare (Medicaid), CoverKids, Medicare and most commercial insurance plans in addition to a self-pay program for uninsured patients.

 Mercy also has Certified Application Counselors who are able to help with enrollment in the Health Insurance Marketplace.
 We are not responsible for knowing what your medical and behavioral health insurance benefits are and recommend you call your insurance company to find out if Mercy is included in your plan benefits.